 Each month, the Trustee determines the amount of funds available for distribution to the Trust unitholders.
 Available funds are the excess cash, if any, received by the Trust from the Net Profits Interest and other sources (such as interest earned on any amounts reserved by the Trustee) that month, over the Trust's liabilities for that month, subject to adjustments for changes made by the Trustee during the month in any cash reserves established for future liabilities of the Trust.
 Distributions are made to the holders of Trust Units as of the applicable record date (generally the last business day of each calendar month) and are payable on or before the 10th business day after the record date.

-The following table provides information regarding the Trust's distributions paid during the twelve months ended December 31, 2012 and from Inception through December 31, 2011:
+The following table provides information regarding the Trust's distributions paid during the periods indicated: